-Cody Smith chose to support the Community Foundation through a birthday fundraiser on Facebook last year.
+Cody Smith chose to support the Community Foundation through a birthday fundraiser on Facebook one year.
 Cody graduated from Scottsburg High School several years ago and is currently a land surveyor at Jacobi Toombs and Lanz in New Albany.
 He is a member of the Scott County Fair Association and coordinates Grandstand events at the fairgrounds.

 “I chose the Community Foundation as my organization to support on my birthday because of the support they give to our organizations in our community,” said Cody.
 “No other group in our area is 100% dedicated to financially supporting organizations and up-and-coming projects like the Community Foundation.”